godotengine/godot-docs/tutorials/asset_pipeline/exporting_images.rst

 Image export options
 --------------------

-In the "Export Dialog", go to the Images tab:
+In the "Project Export Settings" dialog, go to the Images tab:

 .. image:: /img/exportimages.png

-In this dialog the image extensions for conversion can be selected, and operations can be performed that apply to all images (except those in groups -next section for that-):
+In this dialog the image extensions for conversion can be selected, and operations can be performed that apply to all images (except those in groups, see the next section for those):

 -  **Convert Image Format**: Probably the most useful operation is to convert to Lossy (WebP) to save disk space.
 For lossy, a Quality bar